Cyclobenzaprine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Trying to stop but being unable to control the cyclobenzaprine usage

-- Experiencing withdrawal symptoms when the effects of cyclobenzaprine wear off
+- Experiencing cyclobenzaprine withdrawal symptoms when the effects of the drug wear off

 - Stealing, forging, or selling prescriptions